ufjschool/ob-s14/drafts/first/story-slug.md

 ## By: Dave Stanton

 Then I just start typing my story.
+Making some edits here.
+This story is so much better now.

 * point
 * point